 Banff and Lake Louise are known for their world-class events that run throughout the year.
 May is no exception: enjoy the tradition of the ever-popular Slush Cup, immerse yourself in the area’s arts and culture at a Banff Gallery Hop, listen to live music from some of Canada's best artists at Banff Sunshine’s Untracked Concert Series, and rejuvenate your soul at the Banff Yoga Festival.
 For a full schedule of events, check out the Events Calendar.

 Springtime means the waterways are melting.
 One of the best ways to experience the beautiful Bow River is right from docks of the Banff Canoe Club right when it first opens.
 You will find it's quieter on the river than in peak season and higher water levels mean you may be able to paddle all the way to Vermilion Lakes!

 6. Gear Up for a Great Adventure

 Perhaps you’ve put some of Banff and Lake Louise’s larger attractions at the top of your bucket list?
 Tick them off while you're here!
-Look for grizzly bears from the Lake Louise Summer Gondola, take a cruise on Lake Minnewanka aboard the Banff Lake Cruise, or get up-close-and-personal with icefields and canyons on the Glacier Adventure and Glacier Skywalk.
+Look for grizzly bears from the Lake Louise Summer Gondola, take a cruise on Lake Minnewanka aboard the Lake Minnewanka Cruise, or get up-close-and-personal with icefields and canyons on the Columbia Icefield Adventure and Glacier Skywalk.